matthewdeaves/willow/README.md

 Login to the Willow CMS admin area at [http://localhost:8080/admin](http://localhost:8080/admin) using `admin@test.com` & `password`.

-This is all handled by `./setup_dev_env.sh` which is installing dependencies via [Composer](https://getcomposer.org/), running the database migration, creating a user and importing default data.
+This is all handled by `./setup_dev_env.sh` which is installing dependencies via [Composer](https://getcomposer.org/), running the database migration, creating a user and importing default data all on the docker development environment.
 [View the setup_dev_env.sh script](https://github.com/matthewdeaves/willow/blob/main/setup_dev_env.sh)

 ### Queues and Consumers
 Willow CMS uses queues and consumers to offload heavy duty tasks to background processes.
 This includes things like image processing/resizing and making calls to the Anthropic API.
 On the development environment, queue workers are not started automatically.
 This means if you upload an image or perform a task that offloads a message to the queue for a worker to pick up (like article translation or SEO texts generation), you will need to start a queue worker.
 You can start a queue worker process like this: